Relocation of professional sports teams: Australia and New Zealand

 The two major professional sporting leagues in Australia are the Australian Football League (AFL) and National Rugby League (NRL).

 Both competitions were originally based in one city (Melbourne and Sydney respectively) and expanded to a national level, and through that process, there have been team moves, mergers and closures in both leagues.
 The clubs are owned by members, not privately, but the North American franchise model exists, which means entry to the league is restricted.
 The hybrid model has meant that the leading promoter of moving is the league itself, trying to grow the football code by encouraging poorly performing clubs to move interstate.

+The most significant moves in Australian history were the interstate moves of the South Melbourne Football Club to Sydney (in 1982:963 km) and the Fitzroy Football Club's move of its playing operations to Brisbane (in 1996: 1669 km), both that crossing the cultural divide known as the Barassi Line.

 Europe

 In Europe, moves are very rare because of the different relationship between clubs and their league in the European system of professional sports league organization.
 The practice is considered anathema.
 In most European sports, teams can be relegated from their current league to a lower one or promoted to the one above.